lunatite/starbreak-reverse-engineering/1-bypass-idle-check.md

 Let’s monitor the value as the game runs to verify that we have the correct address.
 Don’t forget to toggle your breakpoint off!

 ## 4. Testing
-If we unfocus the game, we can see that the value is increasing, and if we refocus and add keyboard input, the value is reset near 0.
+If we unfocus the game, we can see the value increasing, and when we refocus and provide keyboard input, the value resets to nearly zero.

-Let's do another test and set the value to ``899999``.
-Now, a warning text appears in the chatbox.
+Let’s perform another test by setting the value to ``899999``.
+Now, a warning message appears in the chatbox.
 ![image](https://github.com/user-attachments/assets/a039394a-cd25-4434-913f-32ff395024b6)

 Awesome!
 Now we have the memory address where the value is used to check if you have been idling too long.